Cluster-Based Control of Transition-Independent MDPs: Choosing Cluster Assignments

-In general, the term $C$ will be used to refer to the desired final number of clusters, and $k$ will refer to the number clusters at an intermediate step.
+In general, $C$ will refer to the desired final number of clusters and $k$ will be the number clusters at an intermediate step.
 The initialization defines one cluster of all the agents.
-At each subsequent query for new clusters, the algorithm searches for some existing cluster $U$ and a split $\{U\setminus X, X\}$ that provides the most value improvement.
+At each subsequent query for new clusters, the algorithm searches for some existing cluster $U$ and a split $\{U- X, X\}$ that provides the most value improvement.
 This is repeated until $C$ clusters are achieved and the final value is returned.
 The number of possible sets formed by splitting $n$ elements split into $k$ disjoint subsets may found by the Stirling number of the second kind $S(n,k)$.
-Therefore the number of possible splits across some clustering assignment is $\sum_{c\in\C}S(|c|,2)$.
+Therefore the number of possible splits across some clustering assignment is $\sum_{c=1}^CS(|\C_c|,2)$.

-\begin{remark} The optimal values for an optimal $k$-clustering is lower bounded by the optimal value for a clustering found by GSA-R.
+\begin{remark} The optimal values for an optimal $k$-clustering is lower bounded by the optimal value for a clustering found by GSA-R: $V^*(\C^*_k)\geq V^*(\hC_k)$.

 The clustering assignments found by GSA-R are optimal for $k=1, 2, N$, i.e. $\hC_1=\C^*_1, \hC_2=\C^*_2, \hC_N=\C^*_N$.
-For the case $k=2$, this can be seen due to the fact that optimizing over the set of 2-cluster assignments is equivalent to optimizing over one split.
+For $k=2$, this can be seen as optimizing over the set of 2-cluster assignments is equivalent to optimizing over one split. \end{remark}